 This is your last change.
 Say something like this: “If there were one thing that you could be doing with [something related to whatever you sell], what would it be?”
 Let them answer.
 Engage them to start talking.

-This is the most important part of cold calling.
+This is the most important part of effective cold calling techniques.
 You absolutely must establish a next step.
-I always ask salespeople, “What’s the purpose of a prospecting call, or a cold call?”
+I always ask sales reps and my sales team, “What’s the purpose of a prospecting call, or a cold call?”
 They respond, “To get a sale.”
 But that’s not true.

 Yes, the ultimate goal is to get a sale in the long run.
 But the short-term goal of a cold call is just to get a scheduled clear next step.
 This means that we need to ensure that we lock that next step in.
-Whether it’s a face-to-face meeting, a webinar, or a phone call, get it on the calendar.
+Whether it’s a face-to-face meeting, a webinar, or a phone call, get that time to talk scheduled on the calendar.

 Say, “George, can I make a recommendation?
 How about we set up a meeting, where I’ll come to your office, and we can really dig more deeply into this, and I can share with you some best practices on how many of our clients have solved these challenges before.
 Would that make some sense?”
 If George says, “Sure, yeah, absolutely,” then you say, “Great, so what would work for you?”
 Go back and forth, nail down a time and a date, and say, “Are you in front of your computer or your phone by any chance?”
 George will say, “Yeah, of course.”
 Say, “Great.
 I’m going to send you a calendar invite right now, and just be sure that you see it come through.
 This way we can avoid any back and forth.
 Does that make sense?”
 And George will say, “Sure.”
 Confirm that next step.